cosmosart/Miraibo-FE/README.md

 ### Deploy to GitHub Pages
 - Build the project and push the contents of the `dist` folder to your `gh-pages` branch.

+## API Configuration
+- All API endpoints are managed in `src/apiConfig.ts`.
+Update this file to change backend URLs for all pages at once.

+## Pages
+- **Assessment (EN):** English Eiken assessment form and results
+- **英検アセスメント:** Japanese Eiken assessment form and results
+- **Custom Assessment:** Full-featured form for custom Eiken data

 ## API
 - The frontend communicates with a FastAPI backend.
-Update the API endpoint in the code as needed for your deployment.
+Update the API endpoint in `src/apiConfig.ts` as needed for your deployment.

 ---